 Single-family mortgagors pay the premiums for primary mortgage insurance.
 Generally, loans are insured in an amount that is at least 25% of the loan amount.
+At June 30, 2022, the Fund had no single family loans receivable.

 NOTE 13 PENSION AND OTHER POSTRETIREMENT BENEFITS